cr0hn/docker-signatures/README.md

 # Docker-Signatures

-Docker signatures ensure that a Docker Image has all signatures.
+Docker signatures ensure that a Docker Image has all required signatures.

 # Why